fabiosenracorrea/dynamodb-provider/readme.md

     The name of the DynamoDB table from which the item should be deleted.

   - **`key` (Object)**:
     The primary key of the item to delete.
-It can include both the partition key and sort key, depending on the table's schema.

   - **`conditions` (Array<ItemExpression>, Optional)**:
     An optional set of conditions that must be met before the deletion occurs.
 This can be used to ensure that the item matches certain criteria before being deleted.
 Same strucute as the `create` method